fanxiaochen/TTReg/README.md

 Some third-party dependencies with recommended version is needed as follows:

-1) Qt4;
+1) Qt4.8;

 2) OpenSceneGraph 3.0;

-3) Point Cloud Library 1.7(other neccessary dependencies have been integrated to PCL)
+3) Point Cloud Library 1.7(other necessary dependencies have been integrated to PCL)

 ###Building and Running

-TTReg can ###only run in windows environment because of some device problems.
+TTReg can only run in windows environment because of some device problems.

 We use cmake to configure and generate project files which is more convenient for publication.